api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 An Airnode is owned by an API provider and integrates itself along side their API operations.
-Airnode interfaces with these operations and gathers its signed data at the request of AirSeeker.
-AirSeeker uses the signed data to determine if the deviation of a dAPI value (e.g., plus or minus 0.25%, 0.5%, 1%) warrants an on-chain update of its beacon(s).
+Airnode interfaces with these operations and gathers its signed data at the request of Airseeker.
+Airseeker uses the signed data to determine if the deviation of a dAPI value (e.g., plus or minus 0.25%, 0.5%, 1%) warrants an on-chain update of its beacon(s).

 <img src="../assets/images/beacons-airnode.png">

 In the diagram above, companies ABC and XYZ both have an API operation (A and B) that is used to determine the value of the dAPI ZIL/USD .
-AirSeeker regularly checks the deviation of ZIL/USD (as well as other dAPIs) using the sign data from Airnode.
-AirSeeker will update the corresponding beacons behind ZIL/USD when deviation is detected.
+Airseeker regularly checks the deviation of ZIL/USD (as well as other dAPIs) using the sign data from Airnode.
+Airseeker will update the corresponding beacons behind ZIL/USD when deviation is detected.

 When a dApp requests the value of ZIL/USD, it will get the aggregated value of